Enterprise Linux Quickstart (Rocky Linux, CentOS, and RHEL)

 This will pull a basic node image container from Docker Hub and import the default running kernel from the controller node and set both in the “default” node profile.

-wwctl container import docker://ghcr.io/warewulf/warewulf-rockylinux:9 rockylinux-9 --setdefault
+wwctl container import docker://ghcr.io/warewulf/warewulf-rockylinux:9 rockylinux-9 --build

-Configure a default node profile
+Configure the default node profile

 In this example, all nodes share the netmask and gateway configuration, so we can set them in the default profile.